Automattic/allow-numeric-stubs/readme.txt

 Tested up to: 2.6
 Stable tag: trunk

 Allows children Pages to have a stub that is only a number.
-Sacrifices the `<!--nextpage-->` ability in Pages to accomplish it.
+Sacrifices the paging ability in Pages to accomplish it.

 == Description ==